Safehaven Public Ecovillage, Inc.

 The Basis for this New Model

-Dr. Kendall's (2014) Ph.D. study: Understanding Effective Models of Group Care: Enhancing Foster Care Group Home Services for Homeless, Abused, and Runaway Children, became the impetus for transforming a congregate-care program or group home.
+Dr. Kendall's (2014) Ph.D. study: Understanding Effective Models of Group Care: Enhancing Foster Care Group Home Services for Homeless, Abused, and Runaway Children, became the impetus for transforming a congregate-care program or group home into an intentional community.
 His methodology included a purposive sample and a triangulation approach.
 He reached out to 241 organizations and enrolled seventy-seven respondents—50 program staff personnel and 27 agency personnel and advocates.
 It is worth noting that staff believed that staff training was the most critical factor in making group homes successful, while agency personnel (and advocates) thought focusing on family reunification was the most vital factor.
 Meanwhile, for group homes to be effective, both respondents had a high agreement in their survey that "physical and sexual assaults need to be prevented."
 As one can see, each group of respondents proposed their best practices, concerns, and recommendations.
 Dr. Kendall analyzed responses from over 150 survey questions and evaluated over 8,000 words and comments that led to the development of the top-ranked survey questions (see Chapter IV, which includes the study's top results from twelve Surveys, pp. 81-107) and the "Matrix of Best Practices and Recommendation" (2014, p.
 89).
+Even with the new public law governing foster care services, the substance of his study is still relevant.

 In addition to the seventy-seven adult respondents, eight former foster care, homeless, and runaway youths functioned as the study's focus group.
 The focus group (the former recipients of services) reviewed and discussed among themselves the findings and recommendations from the adult respondents and proposed their top seven recommendations for improving group homes: